Chandlerdea/DateTransformer/README.md

 ### StringToDateTransformer

 This class's forward transformation type is `Date`, and it allows reverse transformatio.
 That means that you can either take a `String` and transform it into a `Date`, or vice versa.
 This can be useful for taking string representaions of dates from an api and transform them into `Date` objects.
 By default, the class uses the format `yyyy-MM-dd'T'HH:mm:ssZ` to create dates.
 So if your api sends date strings in a different format, you'll have to pass the custom format to the date transformer.
+There is also a `TimeZone` argument, for applying a `TimeZone` to the returned `Date`.
+The default is `Date(secondsFromGMT: 0)`, and your date strings should always be in UTC.
 Here's an example using a custom format:

 ```
 let someApiData: [String: String] = ....